eded333/TheFuckingList/README.md

 ## Description

-A collection of 100+ blocklists, updated daily, compiled with adguards hostlist-compiler, deduped, pruned of dead domains and sprinkled with some personal exclusions and exceptions for my use case.
+A collection of 100+ blocklists, updated daily, deduped, pruned of dead domains and sprinkled with some personal exclusions and exceptions for my use case.

-Compiled as adblock format for AdguardHome, as domains for pihole and transformed into compressed host format (9 hosts per line).
+Compiled as adblock format for AdguardHome, as domains for Pihole and transformed into compressed host format (9 hosts per line).

 Beware false positives ahead.